aiforged/docs/docs/custom-service-code/basemodule/parameters-related-methods.md

 * When settings are organized in nested containers or sub-services.

-Tip:
+!!! tip

-* Use parentId to disambiguate settings with the same name in different containers.
+    Use parentId to disambiguate settings with the same name in different containers.

 ***